lucia2007/tennis_buddies/README.md

 # Project

 ## Objective
 I used to play tennis as a child.
 But due to my knee problems, unfortunately, I had to stop playing at a young age.
 When we moved to Ireland couple years ago, my children started playing tennis in the local tennis club.
-I never thought I wwould go back to tennis, but I tried and discovered that my limitations were gone.
+I never thought I wwould go back to tennis, but I tried and discovered that my physical limitations were gone.
 I had rediscovered my love and passion for tennis and have been playing frequently ever since.
 I was lucky to find a great hitting partner right at the beginning, but in those two years I have seen many people struggle in that respect.
-My local club has a great website which provides the booking functionality and I thought combining these two features and making them perhaps available to smaller local clubs would be beneficial.
+My local club has a great website which provides the booking functionality and I thought combining these two features and perhaps making them available to smaller local clubs would be beneficial.

 When developing this project, my goal was to put my knowledge of HTML, CSS, JavaScript, Python, Bootstrap and Django Framework to use.

+As the main objective was to apply CRUD functionality to custom made models and use a backend framework, I did not quite get my booking system or the search functionality to where I wanted them to be.
+But I have several custom models with full CRUD functionality in place, and I plan to improve both of my main features in the next version of this project.
 ## Site User's Goal
 The Tennis Buddies site user is a tennis aficionado.
 They want to find a suitable and compatible tennis partner for their practice.
 Also they want to be able to make a reservartion of a court to play on.
 ## Site Owner's Goal
 As the site owner, I want to provide a platform where new tennis club members can meet and organize games, no matter what their tennis level or goals are.
+I also want to make booking a court a simple, straightforward, fast experience.

 # User Experience (UX)